KHodow677/IdeaGenerator/README.md

 Python 3, Pygame

 # How to Run
-Run the file IdeaGen.py and click "Generate" to get your game idea
+Run the file IdeaGen.exe or IdeaGen.py (if python 3 installed) and click "Generate" to get your game idea

 ![alt text](https://github.com/KHodow677/IdeaGenerator/blob/main/Assets/Screenshots/IdeaGenerator.PNG?raw=true)